 How Do You Find a Job as a Nursing Graduate?

-The demand for nurses continues to increase, with the BLS projecting 15% growth for registered nurses and 31% growth for advanced practice registered nurses from 2016-2026.
+The demand for nurses continues to increase, with the BLS projecting 12% growth for registered nurses and 26% growth for advanced practice registered nurses between 2018 and 2028.
 When hiring new workers, prospective employers often look for qualifications like educational experience, professional experience, and certifications.
 As an example, earning Family Nurse Practitioner, Certified Pediatric Nurse, or Oncology Certified Nurse credentials can help professionals stand out from their peers.

 Nurses can gain additional professional experience through travel jobs, which they can find at NursingJobs.com.
 Job seekers can also find customizable job search advice by visiting Health eCareers and NurseRecruiter.
 These sites offer resources like resume tips, interview advice, and job search resources.